SGGS pp 357-358 Aasa M: 1, Shabads 27-33.

 Gur parsādī aisī maṯ āvai. Ŧāʼn kāmaṇ kanṯai man bẖāvai. ||3||

-(Aisi) such (mati) an understanding (aavai) comes (gurparsaadi) with the grace/guidance of the guru;
+(Aisee) such (mat-i) sense (aavai) comes (gurparsaadee) with the grace/guidance of the guru.

-if (kaaman = woman) the soul-bride follows that (taa-n) then she (bhaavai) is pleasing to (kantai) the Master’s (man) mind – and accepted for union.
+(Taa’n) then (kaaman = woman) the soul-bride (bhaavai) is pleasing to (kantai) the Master’s (man-i) mind, – and accepted for union.
 3.

 Kahaṯ Nānak bẖai bẖāv kā kare sīgār.
 Saḏ hī sejai ravai bẖaṯār. ||4||27||

-such a soul (sad hi) ever (ravai) consummates the relationship with (bhataar = husband) the Creator (s-ejai) in the bed of devotion i.e. finds the Almighty within the mind.
+S/he (sad hi) forever (ravai) has company of (bhataar-u = husband) the Creator (seyjai) in the bed i.e. Almighty abides in the devoted mind.
 4. 27.

 —————————————-